 The Railroad Museum in Baltimore boasts the world's oldest and most comprehensive American railroad collection.
 Kids can visit the Choo Choo Blue Kid Zone in the roundhouse and participate in story and activity time on the weekends.
 Look for demonstrations in which staff operate the 1884 roundhouse and its 60-foot wooden turntable to move a historic rail car.

 Rock Spot Climbing in Boston is one of New England's largest indoor bouldering facilities.
-It offers 9,000 square feet of climbing surfaces with up to 100 "boulder problems," and 35 top-rope walls.
-Before and after the climb, use the cardio machines for warm-ups and cool downs.
-The facility is open seven days a week, as are sister locations in South Boston and Rhode Island.
+It offers 9,000 square feet of climbing surfaces with up to 100 "boulder problems" and 35 top-rope walls.
+The facility is open seven days a week, as are other locations in South Boston and Rhode Island.

 What's more Detroit than cars?
 Get up close and personal with favorite makes and models at the North American International Auto Show, Jan.
-13-28 at Cobo Center.
-On display are hundreds of vehicles from 180 makers, including electric cars, full-size trucks, and ultra-luxury brands.
+14-27 at Cobo Center.
+On display are hundreds of vehicles from scores of makers, including electric cars, full-size trucks, and ultra-luxury brands.
 Jan.
-24 is Education Day, customized for school groups coming to to check out the inventory (kids are welcome on other days, too).
+23 is Education Day, customized for school groups coming to check out the inventory (kids are welcome on other days, too).

-Exhibits at ExplorationWorks in Helena include "Women in Space," "Water Works," and "Little Sky," a special play land for children under 5.
-There are drop-in workshops and science programs for youngsters as well as learning opportunities for adults.
+Exhibits at ExplorationWorks in Helena include "Water Works," "Engineer It!" and "Little Sky," a special play land for children under 5.
+There are drop-in workshops and science programs for kids as well as learning opportunities for adults.
 Next door at Great Northern Town Center is the Great Northern Carousel with 37 hand-carved animals found in the state.

 Lauritzen Gardens in Omaha is the place to visit for a little winter doldrums pick-me-up.
 The 17,500-square-foot conservatory houses numerous exhibits that can brighten gloomy days.
-"Metamorphosis," (Jan.
-20 to May 13), features transformed found, recycled and reused plastic objects that vows to change the way visitors see plastic.
+The "Nebraska Habitat by Albert Rhea" exhibit (through Feb.
+11) brings Nebraska wildflowers and butterflies up close and personal with macro-photography by the Omaha native.

 Not much is free in Vegas, but there's no charge for entry to the Bellagio Conservatory & Botanical Garden.
 Five times a year (Chinese New Year, spring, summer, fall, and winter) the gardens are transformed into a different celebration of the season with flowers and plants that complement the grounds and architecture.
 The conservatory ceiling, adorned with oxidized copper sculpted into floral patterns, is worth an admiring gaze.
 This indoor attraction is open 24 hours a day.